We will send our instructor to your site to train you and your staff. On site block training e.g. 6 certification training and test over 1 day

 – Lower load onto deck.
 Full observation and sound horn before moving off.

-– Ensure load is lifted clear of the deck ore traversing.
+– Ensure load is lifted clear of the deck for traversing.

 – Ensure you know the de-rated capacity of the truck when operating without stabiliser jacks.